Does IMEI Change with SIM Card?

 IMEI, or International Mobile Equipment Identity, is a unique 15-digit number assigned to every mobile device.
 It serves as a tracking tool for lost or stolen mobile phones.
 However, can you change the IMEI number of your phone?
 It is important to note that an IMEI number cannot be changed or replaced, unlike a SIM card.
 While it is possible to modify an IMEI number in certain circumstances, this practice is often illegal in many countries, including the US, the UK, and the EU.

-In fact, changing an IMEI number can lead to legal implications.
-It is best for users to check their respective countries’ changing process policies before proceeding.
+Changing an IMEI number can lead to legal implications.
+Users should check their respective countries’ changing process policies before proceeding.
 Accessing the IMEI number is relatively easy, either by unveiling the battery of the device or dialing *#06# on the dial pad.

 What is a SIM card?